-Based on Table 2, eleven factors were identified to be the most prominent factors influencing foreign labours' employment by the contractors as they are mentioned by the previous researchers viz: Cost Considerations (12 times), Economic Cycles (8 times), Evasion of Benefits (8 times), Flexibility and Availability (11 times), Labour Shortages (11 times), Local Economic Conditions (8 times), Fragmented Workforce (8 times), Substandard Working Conditions (8 times), Non-Standard Work Hours (8 times), Lax Regulatory Enforcement (9 times), and Strict Immigration Policies (8 times).
+Based on Table 2, 11 factors were identified to be the most prominent factors influencing foreign labour employment by the contractors, as they are mentioned by the previous researchers via "Cost considerations" (12 times), "Economic cycles" (8 times), "Evasion of benefits" (8 times), "Flexibility and availability" (11 times), "Labour shortages" (11 times), "Local economic conditions" (8 times), "Fragmented workforce" (8 times), "Substandard working conditions" (8 times), "Non-standard work hours" (8 times), "Lax regulatory enforcement" (9 times) and "Strict immigration policies" (8 times).

-The grouping technique appeared to be derived from an inductive approach which involves allowing the categories or themes to emerge naturally from the data, without imposing preconceived categories.
+The grouping technique appeared to be derived from an inductive approach that allows the categories or themes to emerge naturally from the data without imposing preconceived categories.
 From the patterns, the categories can be developed based on the recurring themes that arise during the discussion below.
-In response to these methodological challenges, the identified factors influencing the employment of illegal foreign labour were meticulously categorised into five main clusters: (1) Monetary and Economic Perspectives, (2) Project and Industrial Characteristics, (3) Social and Cultural Perspectives, (4) Vulnerability and Exploitation, and (5) Regulatory and Enforcement.
-These clusters had emerged through a rigorous analysis of a diverse range of literature, serving as a testament to the comprehensive nature of the study.
+In response to these methodological challenges, the identified factors influencing the employment of illegal foreign labour were meticulously categorised into five main clusters: (1) monetary and economic perspectives, (2) project and industrial characteristics, (3) social and cultural perspectives, (4) vulnerability and exploitation and (5) regulatory and enforcement.
+These clusters emerged through a rigorous analysis of a diverse range of literature, serving as a testament to the comprehensive nature of the study.